-Negative normal form is a structured way of showing propositions, restricting logical connectives to only include and , and only allowing direct negation.
-It can be used to then convert a proposition to conjunctive normal form (CNF).
+Negative normal form is a structured way of showing formulas, restricting logical connectives to only include and , and only allowing direct negation.
+It can be used to then convert to conjunctive normal form (CNF).

 Definition